 Google Docs is the go-to tool for a massive number of businesses worldwide.
 The ease of use, collaboration, and sharing make it perfect for remote teams, especially with COVID-19 restrictions still in place.

-When it comes to using it for translating your docs, though, the process can become frustrating.
+When it comes to using it for translating your Google Docs, though, the process can become frustrating.
 That’s not surprising — Google Docs weren’t designed with that purpose in mind.
 You would have to manually download the docs, send them to translators, get the translations back, upload them somewhere, etc. Alternatively, you can have them add versions in their language to the same doc, which ultimately gets bloated and hard to follow.

 There is another crucial problem: What will you do if the document receives changes afterwards?
 That happens all the time during active collaboration and WIP project delivery.